rustsec/rustsec/README.md

 ![Apache 2.0 OR MIT licensed][license-image]
 [![Gitter Chat][gitter-image]][gitter-link]

-Self-contained [serde]-powered `Cargo.lock` parser with optional dependency tree analysis features.
+Self-contained [serde]-powered `Cargo.lock` parser/serializer with support for
+both the V1 and V2 (merge-friendly) formats, as well as optional dependency tree analysis features.
 Used by [RustSec].

 When the `dependency-tree` feature of this crate is enabled, it supports